ILNumerics/csi/README.md

 # More...

+* ILNumerics is designed for technical *application* development.
+Enabling it to be used interactively the way described here is our way of saying 'thanks' to the community.
+You were supporting the project for almost 10 years now!

 * Visit the [ILNumerics Examples section](https://ilnumerics.net/examples.php) to get more ideas what is possible with ILNumerics.
-Fetch your own [license](http://ilnumerics.net/download) and read more in the ILNumerics [online docunmentation](https://ilnumerics.net/docs.html).
+Fetch your own [license](http://ilnumerics.net/download) and read more in the ILNumerics [online documentation](https://ilnumerics.net/docs.html).

 * Fork this repository and add new higher-level functions, similar to `plot` etc. Send pull requests and open new issues here on github.